iyeque/orca/README.md

 - Free Ethereum testnet RPC support
 - Docker Compose for full-stack orchestration
 - Enhanced homepage with feature showcase and Web3 explanation
+- **Persistent Data Storage**: Now uses PostgreSQL for all core data (inventory, shipments, purchase orders), replacing in-memory storage.
+- **Robust API**: Implemented with FastAPI, featuring Pydantic models for data validation, clear API documentation, and standardized error handling.
+- **User Authentication & Authorization**: Secure user management with OAuth2 and JWT for protected API endpoints. **(Completed and fully integrated)**
+- **API Rate Limiting**: Protects against abuse with configurable rate limits on key endpoints. **(Completed and fully integrated)**

+## Inventory Management and Analytics

+The ORCA SCM platform now includes a powerful suite of tools for managing your inventory and analyzing your supply chain performance.

+### Inventory Dashboard

+The main dashboard provides a real-time view of your inventory, including:
+- Product details (ID, name)
+- Quantity on hand
+- Reorder thresholds
+- Warehouse location
+- Supplier information

+### Predictive Analytics

+Leveraging AI, the platform can predict when you will run out of stock for each product.
+This allows you to be proactive in your procurement process and avoid stockouts.

+### Automated Ordering

+Set reorder thresholds for your products and let the platform automatically create new shipment requests when stock levels are low.
+This feature helps to ensure that you always have enough inventory to meet demand.

+### Supplier Analytics

+Track the performance of your suppliers by measuring the average processing time from shipment creation to delivery.
+This data can help you to identify your most efficient suppliers and optimize your supply chain.

 ## Quickstart: Step-by-Step Run Guide (Local Development)